-Payday loans are a type of short-term secured loans given out by lenders, usually payday loan specialists.
+Payday loans are a type of short-term unsecured bad credit loan given out by lenders focused on sub-prime customers, usually payday loan specialists.

-The name comes from the type of asset used to secure the loan: your paycheck.
+The name comes from the type of asset historically used to secure the loan: your paycheck.

 When you agree to a payday loan, you give the lender the authority to debit your checking account on the day you get paid.
 Securing the loan requires turning over a postdated check that the lender can deposit on the day your salary enters your bank account.